 Therefore, the best option for the best deal is often Monday or Tuesday.
 The best deal was sold out before Wednesday.

-Since these things are not particularly rare, there may be more next week.
+Since these things are not exceedingly rare, there may be more next week.
 So if it’s Thursday or Friday, go shopping everywhere, but don’t make any final purchase decisions until you see what happened on Monday.
 Please note the price you found this weekend.
 When you find a better deal, be prepared to break it.

-The savings of inexpensive components can be large.
+The savings of inexpensive components can be considerable.
 Conservatively, when I check prices on Mondays and Fridays, I can easily find myself spending $25 on Friday to buy something I can find $15 earlier this week.
 It doesn’t scale linearly, so don’t expect a $200 SSD to be sold for $120 on Monday.
 But $180 or even $175 is possible.
 When you build your budget system, you can save $10.

-Best time to Buy Intel CPU’S
+Best Time to Buy Intel CPU’S

 AMD’s approach usually follows Intel.
 Depending on what it thinks needs to be done, AMD sometimes follows Intel or tries to get out of Intel for a while and lower prices as early as possible.